rubb34duc713/wow-ai-tool/README.md

 OPENAI_API_KEY=...
 GROK_API_KEY=...
 ```

+Set them in both places; the Vercel build fails if any are missing.

 Without these variables the build will fail.
 In particular, omitting
 `SUPABASE_SERVICE_KEY` results in a Zod error during the Vercel build.